 The downside of torrent is that you are connecting directly to another person's computer and they are connecting directly to yours.
 This means that torrent users should take extra precautions when using torrent clients to both download and upload files.
 It is extremely important to protect your privacy and anonymity while using torrents.
-In our experience, NordVPN (don't forget our 70% discount coupon code - macinfo70) and ExpressVPN are excellent options.
-You may also wish to try PureVPN.
+In our experience, PureVPN and ExpressVPN are excellent options.
+You may also wish to try NordVPN.

 We highly recommend that you check out this guide where we explain the best practices and services you can use to stay secure and anonymous while torrenting on your Mac.

 Getting a Torrent Client

 Downloading torrents is generally comprised of two parts: a client and a torrent file.
 A client is simply a program that you use to manage your file downloads, connection, and other settings.

 BitTorrent is our first torrent client of choice.
 Its simple to use, even simpler to set-up.
 Once you have it running on your Mac, you will never have to go back to checking it again.
 Its functions seamlessly, and the best thing about it is - it is free!